sccn/sccn.github.io/tutorials/ConceptsGuide/Setting_up_your_EEG_lab.md

 * "Water-based" caps (e.g. EGI company or Emotiv): "water-based" caps use saline water instead of conductive gels or creams to establish an electrical connection between the electrode and the scalp.
 These caps consist of several electrodes embedded in a flexible cap or a headgear. *Advantages:* Quick set up time.
 Subjects may have slightly wet hair at the end of the experiment, but might not need to wash their hair right away. *Disadvantage:* Water bridges can form (direct connection between two channels) which can create later problems during data analysis.
 This is especially a problem for high-density systems (128 channels or more).
 Electrodes dry up and may need to be re-wet every 20 minutes.

 In general, because data quality is essential, research should be conducted with a wet gel-based system.
-Then, in case this is not possible, a water-based system is the second best choice (for example, in clinical applications or applications with kids).
+Then, in case this is not possible, a water-based system is the second best choice (for example, in clinical applications or applications with kids where it is not possible to spend 30 minutes adjusting a cap).
 Dry electrodes are the last choice, although it makes sense to use them when embedded in an audio headset, a VR system, or an earbud.

 # Maximizing EEG data quality - tips and grand-mother recipes